-Hampi constraints can formalize the above question (Figure 2).
-Automated vulnerability-scanning tools [24, 39] can create Hampi constraints via either static or dynamic program analysis (we demonstrate both static and dynamic techniques in our evaluation in Sections 5.1 and 5.2).
-Specifically, a tool could create the Hampi input of Figure 2 from analyzing the code of Figure 1.
+Figure 2 presents a HAMPI constraint that formalizes the above question.
+Automated vulnerability-scanning tools [25,41] can create such constraints via either static or dynamic program analysis (we demonstrate both static and dynamic techniques in our evaluation in Sections 5.1 and 5.2).
+Specifically, a tool could create the HAMPI input of Figure 2 from analyzing the code of Figure 1.